Fejiro001/interactive-rating-component-main/README.md

 });
 ```

-Exited the modal by targeting the main nody when clicked:
+Created an event listener for when the modal is exited by targeting the main body when clicked:
 ```js
 main.addEventListener('click', (event) => {
     if (event.target === main) {